 Specifies which ClientCnxnSocket to be used.
-Possible values

-are org.apache.zookeeper.ClientCnxnSocketNIO and

-org.apache.zookeeper.ClientCnxnSocketNetty .
-Default is

-org.apache.zookeeper.ClientCnxnSocketNIO .
-If you want to

-connect to server's secure client port, you need to set this property to org.apache.zookeeper.ClientCnxnSocketNetty on client.

-zookeeper.ssl.keyStore.location and zookeeper.ssl.keyStore.password zookeeper.ssl.trustStore.location and zookeeper.ssl.trustStore.password jute.maxbuffer
+Possible values are org.apache.zookeeper.ClientCnxnSocketNIO and org.apache.zookeeper.ClientCnxnSocketNetty .
+Default is org.apache.zookeeper.ClientCnxnSocketNIO .
+If you want to connect to server's secure client port, you need to set this property to zookeeper.ssl.keyStore.location and zookeeper.ssl.keyStore.password zookeeper.ssl.trustStore.location and zookeeper.ssl.trustStore.password